 Detect and react

-Imagine that company MagicRods sells advance fishing rods that, at first glance, look like a great product.
-Yet, MagicRods seems to struggle to improve their sales numbers.
+Imagine that company MagicRods sells advanced fishing rods that, at first glance, look like a great product.
+Yet, MagicRods seems to struggle to improve its sales numbers.
 Why is that?

 The reason is simple, some may say laughable.